-The Company manufactures and warehouses FC2 within 1,900 square footage of a leased facility located in Selangor D.E., Malaysia.
+The Company manufactures and warehouses FC2 within a 1,900 square foot leased facility located in Selangor D.E., Malaysia.
 A second manufacturing line at this facility became operational in February 2007 expanding capacity from 7.5 million units per year to 15 million units per year.
 The Company has ordered equipment for two additional lines, expanding its capacity to 30 million units per year.
-These additional lines are expected to be operational by the end of the year.
+These additional lines are expected be operational by the end of the year.

 The Company's India-based FC2 end-stage production capacity will be located at a facility owned by its India business partner, Hindustan Latex Limited (HLL).
-The Company expects that production, at an initial capacity of 7.5 million units annually, will be operational in the first half of calendar 2007.
+The Company expects that production, at an initial capacity of 7.5 million units annually, will be operational before the end of calendar 2007.

-FHC expects to bring its FC2 production capacity to 22.5 million units annually in the first half of calendar 2007 and further expand FC2 capacity to 37.5 million units before the end of calendar 2007.
+FHC expects its total FC2 production capacity to be 37.5 million units annually before the end of calendar 2007.
 The Company intends to expand its capacity at existing locations and/or manufacture at additional locations as the demand for FC2 develops.